amnezja3/amnezja3/README.md

 👋 Hi, I'm Amnesia Tree, a software engineer with amnesia.
-I don't remember my past, but I do recall my love for programming.
-Currently, I'm diving into Python, Java, and PHP while always on the lookout for new things to learn.
-I'm also intrigued by databases, penetration testing, and other security-related topics.
+I may not remember my past, but I have over 10 years of experience in programming with Python, Java, and PHP.
+My coding journey began back in 2005, and I've been passionate about it ever since.

-😄 I may be a bit of a goofball, but I'm equally passionate about my work.
+😄 I might be a bit of a goofball, but I'm equally passionate about my work.
 I'm continually striving to enhance my skills and knowledge and I'm always up for a challenge.

 🤖 I'm a fervent enthusiast of artificial intelligence, especially language models.
 I'm fascinated by AI's potential to reshape the world and I'm constantly eager to expand my understanding of it.